 Content pages on McKesson.com had been built up over years, with new sections tacked on when other companies were acquired.
-There was no over-arching structure; it was a raft, not a ship.
-Navigation was frustrating.
-It was hard to orient yourself, hard to even tell what McKesson did, and sometimes the breadcrumbs would drop you somewhere unexpected.
-It was a problem, but it was a big problem.
+The site was a raft, not a ship, lacking any over-arching structure.
+Navigation was frustrating, and it was hard to orient yourself.

 - Data Analysis